-ROM the Subscriber, on Sunday morning the 24th ult. about four o'Clock, a Negro Lad named NEMO, born in Albany, near eighteen years of age, about five feet high, full round fac'd, a little mark'd with the Small pox, speaks English and French tolerably; he had on when he went away a double breasted Jacket of strip'd flannel, old worsted Stockings, and a pair of English Shoes.
-Also a Negro Wench named CASH, twenty-six years old, about 5 feet 8 inches high, speaks English and French very stuently; she carried with her a considerable quantity of Linen and other valuable Effects not her own; and as the has also taken with her a large bundle of wearing apparel belonging to herself, consisting of a black sattin Cloak, Caps, Bonnets, Ruffles, Ribbons, fix or feven Petticoats, a pair of old Stays, and many other articles of value which cannot be afcertained, it is likely the may change her drefs.
-All persons are hereby forewarned from harbouring or aiding them to escape; and Masters of vessels from carrying them off, as they may depend on being profecuted to the utmost rigour of the Law; and whoever will give information where they are harboured, or bring them back to the Subscriber at Quebec, or to Mr. GEORGE Ross, Merchant at Sorel. thall have TEN DOLLARS Reward for each, and all reasonable charges.
-HUGH RITCHIE.
+ROM the Subscriber, on Sunday morning the 24th ult. about four o'Clock, a Negro Lad named NEMO, born in Albany, near eighteen years of age, about five feet high, full round fac'd, a little mark'd with the Small pox, speaks English and French tolerably; he had on when he went away a double breasted Jacket of strip'd stannel, old worsted Stockings, and a pair of English Shoes.
+Also a Negro Wench named CASH, twenty-six years old, about 5 seet 8 inches high, speaks English and French very stuently; she carried with her a confiderable quantity of Linen and other valuable Effects not her own; and as she has also taken with her a large bundle of wearing apparel belonging to herself, consisting of a black sattin Cloak, Caps, Bonnets, Ruffles, Ribbons, six or seven Petticoats, a pair of old Stays, and many other articles of value which cannot be ascertained, it is likely she may change her dress.
+All persons are hereby forewarded from harbouring or aiding them to escape; and Masters of vessels from carrying them off, as they may depend on being prosecuted to the usmost rigour of the Law; and whoever will give information where they are harboured, or bring them back to the Subscriber at Quebec, or to Mr. George Ross, Merchant at Sorel, shall have TEN DOLLARS Reward for each, and all reasonable charges.

 N. B. The Lad was seen at Sorel on Friday morning the 29th ult. and there is reason to believe they are both lurking thereabout.

-Quetec, November 2, 1779.
+Quebec, November 2, 1779.